ThePickleGawd/MIPS-python/README.md

 ## MIPS Assembly Interpreter in Python

-My CCS 1B project.
+The first project for CCS 1B: Computer Programming and Organization.
 Takes hex assembly instructions for MIPS and will emulate them with Python.

 ### Requirements